GameStop Wants to Be the 'Local Church' of Gaming

 “We’re in this interesting friction of change for everyone,” he says.
 “Nobody knows how it’s going to end up, but we know that streaming services and subscription services are the future.
 The question is: How do you reconfigure and rethink the ecosystem to accommodate that in the best way for players?
 Our whole role is to be player focused.”

-The company is hoping its nearly 3,700 stores and 40,000 employees are the key to future success.
+The company, with 2018 global sales of $8.3 billion—a 3.1% annual decline, with comparable store sales off 0.3%—is hoping its nearly 3,700 stores and 40,000 employees are the key to future success.
 They’re enthusiasts themselves and can be valuable sources of information for both hardcore players and shoppers who know nothing about the industry.

 “We’re not selling widgets,” says Hamlin.
 “We’re not selling commodity items….This is something where there is a real passion around it.
 All we have to do is capture that in a retail experience.”